 In order to close these stands in, we used 1/4” plywood in for the back and 1/2” plywood on the sides.
 Using existing holes we screwed the plywood in place.
 These sides will give us a place to mount our drawer slides, keep dust out, and give us mounting options for storage in the future.

 Step 2: Drawer Slide Mounts

 Now onto drawer slides.
 We have to build up the thickness of the sides so that the drawer slides don’t run into the legs.
 First we cut (2) 1 1/2” wide strips of 3/4” plywood and glued them together.
 Next we marked the center of each drawer onto the blocks.
 Mark the center of the strip on each drawer mark and pre drill a hole for mounting the slides.
 This will ensure the slides are mounted square and in line with each other.
 Open the drawer slides and mount them in place using the supplied screws.
 Make sure you use the same holes on each slide and line the up with the pre drilled holes.
 After installed and I’ve made sure everything is square I added several more screws.
-Speaking of drawer slides these are some super heavy duty Accuride slides that I’ll link below if your interested.
+Speaking of drawer slides these are some super heavy duty Accuride slides (affiliate link).

 Once you have made both side assembles its time to mount them inside the stand.
 I held the assembly in place while Molly used a 3/4” spacer on the front.
 This spacer will allow the drawer front to be flush with the front of the stand later.
 I predrilled holes through the inside of the stand and Molly used screws from the outside to secure the assembly in place.